One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: One-loop diagrams calculation

 \subsection{Diagrams calculation}

 Finally let us express all divergent parts of diagrams in compact notation via tadpole and bubble master integral contributions.
-Diagrams relevant for our calculation are depicted at are well known in Fig.\ref{fig:all 1 loop}.
+Diagrams relevant for our calculation are well known and depicted in Fig.\ref{fig:all 1 loop}.

 In compact notation contributions from fish diagrams in different channels are given by

 where each term corresponds to $s, t, u$ channels, respectively.\footnote{Let us briefly clarify our notations: for example, in the case of incoming and outgoing $\phi \phi$-pair we write for s-channel